Crosswordese

 Crosswordese is the group of words frequently found in US crossword puzzles but seldom found in everyday conversation.
-The words are usually short, three to five letters, with letter combinations which crossword constructors find useful in the creation of crossword puzzles, such as words that start and/or end with vowels, abbreviations consisting entirely of consonants, unusual combinations of letters, and words consisting almost entirely of frequently used letters.
+The words are usually short, three to five letters, with letter combinations which crossword constructors find useful in the creation of crossword puzzles, such as words that start or end with vowels (or both), abbreviations consisting entirely of consonants, unusual combinations of letters, and words consisting almost entirely of frequently used letters.
 Such words are needed in almost every puzzle to some extent.
-Too much crosswordese in a crossword puzzle is frowned upon by cruciverbalists and crossword enthusiasts.
+Too much crosswordese in a crossword puzzle is frowned upon by crossword-makers and crossword enthusiasts.

 Knowing the language of "crosswordese" is helpful to constructors and solvers alike.
 According to Marc Romano, "to do well solving crosswords, you absolutely need to keep a running mental list of 'crosswordese', the set of recurring words that constructors reach for whenever they are heading for trouble in a particular section of the grid".

 The popularity of individual words and names of crosswordese, and the way they are clued, changes over time.
-For instance, ITO was occasionally clued in the 1980s and 1990s in reference to dancer Michio Itō and actor Robert Ito; then boomed in the late 1990s and 2000s with the rise of judge Lance Ito; and has since fallen somewhat, and when it appears today, the clue typically references figure skater Midori Ito or uses the partial phrase "I to" (as in ["How was ___ know?"]).
+For instance, ITO was occasionally clued in the 1980s and 1990s in reference to dancer Michio Itō and actor Robert Ito, then boomed in the late 1990s and 2000s when judge Lance Ito was a household name, and has since fallen somewhat, and when it appears today, the clue typically references figure skater Midori Ito or uses the partial phrase "I to" (as in ["How was ___ know?"]).

 List of crosswordese

-When applicable, example clues will be denoted in square brackets and answers will be denoted in all caps, e.g. [Example clue] for ANSWER.

 Portions of phrases are occasionally used as fill in the blank clues.
 For instance, "Et tu, Brute?" might appear in a puzzle's clue sheet as "_, Brute?"